grafana/grafana-plugin-sdk-go/data/contract_docs/timeseries.md

    <td>
 <ul>

-<li>Many Frames to one Frame
+<li>Multiple Frames to one Frame

-<li>A union must be performed: All of the Time fields from all the Frames in the Many Format must become one Time Field for the Wide Frame
+<li>A union must be performed: All of the Time fields from all the Frames in the Multi Format must become one Time Field for the Wide Frame

 <li>Each value field is moved into the Wide Frame